dcpf/joule/README.md

 #### WebServiceConsumer
 Calls a web service.
 Examples:

-Make a get request to an endPoint, expecting the response type to be JSON.
+Make a get request to an end-point, expecting the response type to be JSON.
 Setting setPayload to true causes the parsed output to be sent as the response body:

 ```
 {